Cameron Miller Cameron Miller

 and if I’m dreaming, pinch me twice,

-then I open them to empty fields
+and I’ll open them to empty fields

 where once were sparks and Ferris wheels,